autotraderuk/at-ng-analytics/README.md

 [Events](src/schemas/events.schema.json)

-You can turn off this validation with the AnalyticsProperties.
+You can turn off this validation with the `AnalyticsProperties`.

 ```js
 AnalyticsProperties.validateConfiguration = false;